-• Boolean option arguments are sent using TDS_OPT_FALSE(0) and TDS_OPT_TRUE(1).
+- Boolean option arguments are sent using TDS_OPT_FALSE(0) and TDS_OPT_TRUE(1). - Older servers may expect that tablename arguments be 7-bit ASCII. - Note that clients do not need to enforce any 7-bit ASCII restrictions.

 TDS_CAPABILITY

 TDS_ORDERBY

 Describes the columns in an "order by" clause of a select.